Feyerabend/vm/ps/README.md

 [^design]: Reid, Glenn C., *PostScript language program design*, Addison-Wesley, Reading, Mass., 1988, p.2.

-The interpreted nature of PostScript reminds us of how virtual machines have been introduced so far, but not having a binary (or something like bytecode) representing the language and executing upon that.
+The interpreted nature of PostScript reminds us of how virtual machines have been introduced so far, by not having a binary (or something like bytecode) representing the language and executing upon that.
 Instead, the language is directly interpreted from the *source* in PostScript.
 The language as source code have the same function as bytecodes which we already are familiar with.